CSE-SouthwestHS/PrisonersDilemmaSWHS-MASTER/README.md

 #### For more information contact: gabriel@gapmedia.org

-This program was created for the PLTW (Project Lead the Way) Computer Science Principles course.
-We are providing it to the PLTW CS community to give back to this outstanding curriculum design.
+This is a Python 3 implementation of the Age old problem of logic, game theory.
+It was inspired by a Python 2 approach by PLTW (Project Lead the Way) for their Computer Science Principles course.
+This implementation of the dilemma was coded from scratch by the Southwest High School students credited above.
+Our approach provides a new formulation of the classic logic problem, with new rules, and all new opportunities to cheat ( ͡° ͜ʖ ͡°).
+We are providing this Python 3 Iterated Prisoner's Dilemma to the community of Python students and developers for your enjoyment and challenge.
 This Prisoners Dilemma was coded from scratch to provides some new usability features and an upgrade path to the latest version of Python.

 ## Requirements